Dedifferentiation

-The loss of specialization observed in dedifferentiation can be noted through changes in gene expression, physiology, function witin the organism, proliferative activity, or morphology.
+The loss of specialization observed in dedifferentiation can be noted through changes in gene expression, physiology, function within the organism, proliferative activity, or morphology.
 While it can be induced in a laboratory setting through processes like direct reprogramming and the production of induced pluripotent stem cells, endogenous dedifferentiation processes also exist as a component of wound healing mechanisms.

 History

 References to dedifferentiation can be found as far back as 1915, where Charles Manning Child described dedifferentiation as a “return or approach to the embryonic or undifferentiated condition”.
-While Manning's research was in reference to plants, it helped establish the foundation for our modern day understanding of dedifferentiation and cell plasticity.
+While Manning's research was about plants, it helped establish the foundation for our modern-day understanding of dedifferentiation and cell plasticity.
 Just as plant cells respond to injury by undergoing callus formation via dedifferentiation, some animal models dedifferentiate their cells to form blastema, which are analogous to plant calluses, after limb amputation.

 In the 1940s C. H. Waddington created the “Epigenetic Landscape”, a diagrammatic representation of cell fate from less differentiated to more differentiated cell types.
 Here, the concept of a marble moving downhill through various paths is used to represent cell decision-making and cell potency, thus visualizing how cells can take different paths of differentiation to reach a final state.
-Dedifferentiation would be represented by the marble moving uphill through the pathways it has already taken, until it settles somewhere above the most downhill location.
+Dedifferentiation would be represented by the marble moving uphill through the pathways it has already taken until it settles somewhere above the most downhill location.

-In our modern day understanding of dedifferentiation, some controversies remain when defining the boundaries of its definition.
+In our modern-day understanding of dedifferentiation, some controversies remain when defining the boundaries of its definition.
 Some claim that dedifferentiation is strictly limited to the same cell lineage from which it is derived.
 However, others say that it can be used to describe a general increase in cell potency.

 Mechanisms

 The mechanism by which dedifferentiation occurs has not been completely illuminated.
 The pathways discussed below are found to be closely related to dedifferentiation and regeneration in some species.
-Because not one pathway has been elucidated as necessary for all dedifferentiation and regeneration, it is possible that the mechanism functions differently in different species.
+Because not one pathway has been elucidated as necessary for all dedifferentiation and regeneration, the mechanism may function differently in different species.